natsnyder1/CauchyFriendly/README.md

 The Python script auto_config.py can be run using a python version>=3.0 of your choosing:
 > i.e, python3.7 auto_config.py

 which will ask you whether you'd like to build the C++ MCE examples, the Python MCE module, and the Matlab MCE module.
 If you intend to build the Python MCE module, please run "auto_config.py" with your INTENDED Python version.
 If you run into a bug with this script, please email natsnyder1@gmail.com with a screenshot and a brief explanation.
-Doing so will make this configuration script more robust for others.
+Doing so will make this configuration script better for others.
 If the script exits successfully, it will have built:

 > For C++ Build:
 >>  C++ examples in bin/ .
 For windows, the script also sets up the C++ MSVC project solution located at scripts/windows/CauchyWindows/CauchyWindows.sln which can be used to compile, debug, and run src/cauchy_estimator.cpp